relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 No system will make 100% accurate predictions  so your profits for any given amount of time will be equal to  (sum of profits from winning trades) - ((sum of losses from loosing trades) + (sum of trading costs).

+### Getting Started

+[Download the Quantized Classifier repository](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/downloads) and run the [make_go.bat](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/makeGO.bat?at=default&fileviewer=file-view-default) script with a command console open and with the current working directory set to where you unzipped the repository.
+This is explained in more detail in the main [Quantized classifier readme](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition).

+Some of the bat files assume that you have installed [cygwin](https://cygwin.com/install.html) and added the cygwin\bin directory to your [PATH environment variable](http://www.computerhope.com/issues/ch000549.htm).

+You can also close the repository directly using Mercurial  using the following URI: https://joexdobs@bitbucket.org/joexdobs/ml-classifier-gesture-recognition

 ### Downloading Data

 For this example I downloaded SPY data from yahoo for the period from 2010 to 2016.
 I chose this time frame because trading patterns have changed as automated trading has increased which means that data before 2010 is likely to have different patterns.
 Since our Machine Learning depends on recognizing patterns using training data that has patterns similar to our current patterns is essential.

 > >   The script to download the SPY data is [yahoo-stock-download.py](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/yahoo-stock-download.py) but it can easily be changed to download other symbols.
-The data file saved is  [SPY.csv](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/data/SPY.csv)
+The data file saved is  [SPY.csv](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/data/SPY.csv)    The baseline data is included with the repository so you only need to run the download script if you want to test against more current data.

 #### Sample of CSV File downloaded
       Date,Open,High,Low,Close,Volume,Adj Close